 Why Are Breast Ultrasounds Used?

-A Breast Ultrasound is a painless minimally invasive procedure that uses sound waves to create images of the internal structures of one’s breast.
+A Breast Ultrasound is a painless non-invasive procedure that uses sound waves to create images of the internal structures of one’s breast.
 A Breast Ultrasound is a safe, comfortable exam, as it does not use radiation, and is the only way to determine if a detected mass is a cyst without having to perform a needle breast biopsy (removal of fluid using a needle).
 For women carrying the mutated BRCA1 or BRCA2 gene, there is some concern that the limited exposure to radiation produced by mammography can damage DNA.
 In a study conducted by the Center for Research on Women’s Health, University of Toronto, Canada, it was determined that there was no association between exposure to radiation in a mammogram and breast cancer.
 Regardless, the use of ultrasound removes the possibility that this may be a concern in the future.

 When choosing a facility that offers breast ultrasounds in Los Angeles, many look no further than the capable hands at Bedford Breast Center.
 It’s no surprise that we are considered a top breast care facility that offer what many feel to be the best breast ultrasound Los Angeles has available.